Sch3lp/typesafety-for-productivity-slides/slides/all.md

 ### I guess we fix it with Optional?

+Let's check out the code

 <|

 ### Java's Optional

 Optional **does** express that some property might not exist.

-But it's not very easy to work with.
+But it's not very easy to work with: long chains of .map add verbosity

-And it's not serializable.
+And it's not serializable <!-- .element: class="fragment" data-fragment-index="2" -->

-And you're not allowed to actually **use** it as a field.
+And you're not allowed to actually **use** it as a field <!-- .element: class="fragment" data-fragment-index="3" -->

-Or use it as a parameter for that matter.
+Or use it as a parameter for that matter <!-- .element: class="fragment" data-fragment-index="3" -->

-This really just makes Optional a glorified if-statement.
+Optional == glorified if-statement <!-- .element: class="fragment" data-fragment-index="4" -->

 <|